-Is there an online option?
+Is there an online option for the MMH program?

 The master’s program is a residential program; students complete their coursework at Harvard Medical School in Boston, MA.
 If online delivery is essential to your learning experience, we encourage you to learn more about our Media and Medicine Certificate Program.

 I am interested in storytelling to make an impact, but I do not have storytelling experience, such as a degree or publications.
 Is this program right for me?